Palace of Mafra: Façade

 The imposing façade, built of local limestone, is 220 m long and faces the town of Mafra.
 At each end of the façade stands a square tower with a bulbous dome, such as found in Central Europe.
 The church, built in white marble, is located in the centre of the main façade, symmetrically flanked on both sides by the royal palace.
-The king, wishing to rival the splendour of Rome, had sought architectural advice from his ambassador to the Vatican, who sent him small-scale models of important Roman religious buildings.
+John V, wishing to rival the splendour of Rome, had sought architectural advice from his ambassador to the Vatican, who sent him small-scale models of important Roman religious buildings.
 The benedictal balcony at its centre is clearly mirrored on the balcony of St. Peter's Basilica in Rome.
-But this balcony is rather intended for the king, as a symbol of his power, than for the benedictions by a prelate.
+But this balcony is rather intended for the King, as a symbol of his power, than for the benedictions by a prelate.

 The two church towers (68 m high) are inspired by the towers of Sant'Agnese in Agone (by the Roman Baroque architect Francesco Borromini).
 Their two carillons contain a total of 92 church bells, founded in Antwerp.
 The story goes that the Flemish bell-founders were so astonished by the size of their commission, that they asked to be paid in advance.
-The king retorted by doubling the offered amount.
+The King retorted by doubling the offered amount.
 These carillons constitute the largest historical collection in the world.

 The two towers are connected by two rows of Corinthian columns.
 The top row contains the statues of St. Dominic and St. Francis, sculpted from Carrara marble, standing in a niche on each side of the balcony.
 The lower row contains the statues of St. Clara and St. Elisabeth of Hungary.

 Royal Palace

 The spacious royal apartments are situated on the second floor.
-The apartments of the king are situated at the end of the palace while the apartment of the queen is 200 m away at the other end.
+The apartments of the king are situated at the end of the palace while the apartment of the queen is 200m away at the other end.
 Such was this distance that, when the king left his apartment towards the apartment of the queen, this was announced to the queen by the sound of a trumpet.

-As king John VI had taken with him some of the best pieces of art and furniture in the building when the royal family fled in 1808 for the advancing French troops to Brazil, most rooms had to be redecorated in the original style.
+As King John VI had taken with him some of the best pieces of art and furniture in the building when the royal family fled in 1807 from the advancing French troops to Brazil, most rooms had to be redecorated in the original style.
 The Hunting trophy room (Sala dos Troféus) is decorated with numerous skulls of deer, the furniture is constructed of antlers and covered with deerskin and even the candleholders are made of deer antlers.

 The Benediction Gallery (Sala da Benção) borders at the upper level of the basilica.
 The royal family could here attend Mass, seated at a window opening unto the basilica.
 The bust of John V in this hall is a work of the Italian Alessandro Giusti.
-The Throne Room, the Guard Room and the Room of Goddess Diana are decorated with murals by artist such as Ciryllo Wolkmar Machado, Bernardo Oliveira Góis and Vieira Lusitano.
+The Throne Room, the Guard Room and the Room of Goddess Diana are decorated with murals by artist such as Cirilo Wolkmar Machado, Bernardo Oliveira Góis and Vieira Lusitano.